-Unscrew the Latitude Adjustment Lever from the Latitude Adjustment Knob as shown in Figure 10.
-Turn the Latitude Adjustment Knob to set your current latitude, using the Latitude Adjustment Lever for a fine adjustment, if needed.
+Unscrew the Latitude Adjustment Lever from the Latitude Adjustment Knob as shown in Figure 7.
+Turn the Latitude Adjustment Knob to set your current latitude in the Latitude Mark Window, using the Latitude Adjustment Lever for a fine adjustment, if needed.
 At this point, with the mount level and pointed North, and the latitude set, the Polar Axis (R.A. axis) should be pointing very close to the NCP and Polaris.
+This alignment accuracy will be sufficient for visual tracking and short duration piggy-back (camera mounted on top of the OTA) astrophotography.